mdda/geany-project-tree/README.markdown

 Personally, I prefer to keep a 'thematic' structure to a project - at the very least, it can be handy to keep files in an order not dictated by their sequence alphabetically.

-It is also designed to keep separate state for different project folders, with the state being stored locally, so that one can put it into version control, for instance.

 ![Screenshot](./img/geany-project-tree_screenshot-1.png?raw=true)

+The plugin is also designed to keep separate state for different repository folders, with the state being stored locally, so that one can put it into version control, for instance.

 I had previously contributed to a separate sidebar widget/app for SciTE, called SciTEpm (which is why this plugin contains a loader for the xml files that SciTEpm saves).